A Product of William S. Hein & Co., Inc.

 Within Search Results

 For example, let’s run a search for electoral college in the Law Journal Library.
 From the results page, there are two ways users can access ScholarCheck metrics.
-First, the Sort by option listed above results provides users with the ability to sort by number of times cited by articles, number of times accessed in a rolling 12-month period, number of times cited by cases, or most-cited author.
+First, the Sort by option listed above results provide users with the ability to sort by number of times cited by articles, number of times accessed in a rolling 12-month period, number of times cited by cases, or most-cited author.
 Secondly, users will see a box to the right of each result providing its ScholarCheck data.

 Within a Document